 The evaluation described above is being used at Montmorency College in conjunction with Actively Engaged on the Job.
 Designed primarily for B-block beginners who need lots of fluency practice, On the Job has proven to be a versatile course book for multi-level groups.
 It’s packed with interactive activities that keep absenteeism prone students coming week after week.

-The book is structured around a series of grammar lessons laid out in the usual order, starting with prepositions and the present tenses, moving through past tenses to conditionals, and ending with modals and future tenses.
+The 100B level textbook is structured around a series of grammar lessons laid out in the usual order, starting with prepositions and the present tenses, moving through past tenses to conditionals, and ending with modals and future tenses.

 The big difference is the way this book contextualizes the grammar practice through weekly writing assignments.
 Students work in groups to imagine a fictional company.
 Each student is responsible for writing about the goings on at the company from the perspective of one of the employees there.
 Each week, they write a section of the story incorporating the grammar and the vocabulary from the lesson.
 They submit their writing on Labodanglais.com and anonymously peer review two classmates’ stories.